-1 Introduction
+1. Introduction

-Since the emergence of the Bitcoin cryptocurrency system [1] over a decade ago there has been a growing interest in the use of blockchain technology as the basis for the exchange various types of virtual assets beyond the original Bitcoin cryptocurrency [2, 3].
-More recently, in 2018 the Financial Action Task Force (FATF) provided a definition of virtual assets and their service providers, placing cryptocurrency exchanges under the category of virtual asset service providers (VASP).
-One implication, among others, is that the existing FATF regulatory framework applies to these exchanges, and that exchanges must obtain and hold originator and beneficiary information in the case of virtual asset transfers.
+Since the emergence of the Bitcoin cryptocurrency system (Nakamoto, 2008) over a decade ago, there has been a growing interest in the use of blockchain technology as the basis for exchanging various types of virtual assets beyond the original Bitcoin cryptocurrency (Buterin, 2014; Lipton et al., 2018).
+More recently, in 2018 the Financial Action Task Force (FATF) provided a definition of virtual assets and their service providers, placing cryptocurrency exchanges under the category of virtual asset service providers (VASPs).
+One implication, among others, is that the existing FATF regulatory framework applies to these exchanges, and that exchanges must obtain and hold the originator and beneficiary information in the case of virtual asset transfers.

-In this paper we review the use of existing standards in the area of public key certificates and certificate management in the context of virtual asset service providers.
+In this paper, we review the use of existing standards in the area of public-key certificates and certificate management in the context of VASPs.
 There are several goals of this paper.
 The first goal of this paper is to review the existing methods and standards dealing with information pertaining to public keys, key ownership and key operators.
-More specifically, we discuss the use of the existing standards for public key certificates and the services used by certification authorities as a means to obtain originator and beneficiary information prior to the transfer of virtual assets, thereby providing a compliant solution for these new types of service providers.
-We also discuss the need for virtual asset service providers to exchange customer information using the existing standards for attributes or claims.
-The public key certificates of customers, as well as their attribute information should be communicated out-of-band (off-chain) between virtual asset service providers.
+More specifically, we discuss the use of the existing standards for public-key certificates and the services used by certification authorities (CAs) as a means to obtain originator and beneficiary information prior to the transfer of virtual assets, thereby providing a compliant solution for these new types of service providers.
+We also discuss the need for VASPs to exchange customer information using the existing standards for attributes or claims.
+The public-key certificates of customers, as well as their attribute information should be communicated out-of-band (off-chain) between VASPs.

-The second goal of this paper is to propose and discuss the notion of a trust network of VASPs as a way for the community of VASPs to exchange out-of-band relevant information regarding their customers and related keys (Section 8).
-The trust network should be based on a common operating rules which governs the daily running of the trust network.
+The second goal of this paper is to propose and discuss the notion of a trust network of VASPs as a way for the community of VASPs to exchange out-of-band relevant information regarding their customers and related keys (Sec.
+8).
+The trust network should be based on the common operating rules which govern the daily running of the trust network.

-Our third goal is to propose a number of areas of innovation for the nascent virtual assets industry (Section 9).
+Our third goal is to propose a number of areas of innovation for the nascent virtual asset industry (Sec.
+9).
 This includes new mechanisms to expand the discoverability and reachability of VASPs globally.
-This will allow better connectivity and information sharing among the various VASPs around the world - in much the same way that ISPs in the Internet share route and endpoint reachability information among the community of ISPs globally.
+This will allow better connectivity and information sharing among the various VASPs around the world - in much the same way as internet service providers